axefrog/XMerchant/README.md

 Current Status
 --------------

 The library currently supports a partial implementation of PayPal's Website Payments Standard gateway, and can handle IPN notifications and create subscription requests.
-Encrypted Website Payments (EWP) is also supported, but doesn't yet work correctly.
+Encrypted Website Payments (EWP) is also supported.

 Sample Code (ASP.Net MVC 2)
 ---------------------------